What is a Commitment Ceremony and How to Plan a Commitment Ceremony

 - Some couples, such as LGBTQ+ couples, unfortunately still cannot legally marry in certain geographic areas outside the United States.

-- A personal decision by the couple to commit to one another but not make the union legal.
+- It could be a personal decision by the couple to commit to one another but not make the union legal.

 - Couples might decide to have a commitment ceremony if they want to have their ceremony in a fun location such as a foreign country, but just want the ease of taking care of their legal paperwork back home.